 After 14 years, Devon Christensen left the company, selling his 20-percent ownership share to be redistributed in the company.

 The first Sounds True listening stations arrived in retail stores, including booksellers, spas, and gift shops.
 This project began with 50 listening stations—by 2006, there were more than 700 in stores including Wild Oats, Whole Foods, and independent bookstores.

-In July of 2005, Sounds True completed construction of a 15,000 square foot warehouse building, adjacent to its corporate offices.
+In July 2005, Sounds True completed construction of a 15,000-square-foot warehouse building, adjacent to its corporate offices.